zbo14/zbo14.github.io/_posts/2019-10-09-Straight-Forward-Proxying.md

 title: Straight forward proxying
 ---

 A couple weeks ago, I gave a presentation on forward proxies at my team's weekly meeting.
-I created a [repo](https://github.com/zbo14/forward-proxying) if you're interested.
-Also please, if you think there's something I should add or change, let me know in an issue!
-For the presentation, I read the `README.md` aloud, adding an extra detail here or there.
+I created a [repo](https://github.com/zbo14/forward-proxying) for it - if you think there's something I should add or change, let me know in an issue!
+For the presentation, I read the `README.md` aloud, adding an extra detail here and there.
 Then I ran the code samples, configured my browser to use different types of forward proxies, and ran `tcpdump` to see where browser traffic was going.

 Overall, I felt like the presentation went pretty well.
 I presented to my team (6 people) so it wasn't much pressure but was still a helpful exercise.
 There were a few things I took away, both technical and non-technical.